veres-one/docs.veres.one/docs/network/governance.md

 Participants include representatives of non-profit organizations interested in privacy and self-administered identity management as well as for-profit entities such as Accelerators who utilize the Veres One Blockchain to provide services to customers.

 Community Group decisions are made by consensus and sent to the Board of Governors for review and voting.
+The Board of Governors will vote to accept or reject Community Group decisions based on their compliance with the Veres One Mission.

-## Board of Governors Checks and Balances
+## Board of Governors: Checks and Balances

 The Board of Governors is responsible for ensuring the stability of the socio-political and economic operation of the Veres One Network.